Carletch/FantaSboriApp/README.md

 Main sources:

-* Google Drive: Auctions data, initial player quotes, and league results
+* Shared Google Drive: Auctions data, initial player quotes, and league results
-* Fanta Pazz - https://www.fantapazz.com: Updated player quotes and stats
+* <a href = 'https://www.fantapazz.com'>FantaPazz</a>: Updated player quotes and stats
-* Lega Serie A - https://www.legaseriea.it/it/serie-a: Seria A fixtures
+* <a href = 'https://www.legaseriea.it/it/serie-a'>Lega Serie A</a>: Serie A fixtures and results